LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/LiveIntent/dashboard.md

 ### Self Service Intent Discovery and Optimization
 The new Self Service Intent Discovery and Optimization features enable brands to tune their Intent taxonomy and deploy improved models within minutes.
 Brands can now easily mine their conversation data to discover and build new intents from one unified interface.
 They can also correct misclassified messages and feed those annotations back into their model as new training phrases to improve recognition quality.

-The information architecture has been updated to ease navigation between Intent Analyzer and Intent Builder.
+The information architecture has been updated to ease navigation between LivePerson's Intent Analyzer and Intent Builder.

 Custom Starter Packs can be generated from historical chat transcripts as well as messaging transcripts.
 A minimum of 200K chat messages is required, but now brands who have recently migrated to messaging can utilize their chat history to automatically build out their own initial Intent taxonomy.

 ### Consumer Experience
-Under Conversation Details in the Intent Analyzer dashboard, users can  go through undefined messages and classify the correct intent or create a new intent.
+Under Conversation Details in LivePerson's Intent Analyzer dashboard, users can  go through undefined messages and classify the correct intent or create a new intent.

 ![](img/Intent-manager-customer-experience1.png)